deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

 It isn't as fast as the first DFS with a callback, but it's still better than the naive stackful code above.
 You can find the full benchmark [here][my-code].

 # Wrap-up

 Initially, I had two issues with c++20 coroutines.

 First of all, it seemed you couldn’t control heap allocations.
-Now, I would say you can but it's hard (as always).
+Now, I would say you can, but it’s involved (as always).
 I came across [this proposal](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p2477r0.html) on control over heap allocation elision.
 Ironically, it might be more important to block HALO rather than to ensure it.

 Lastly, there are about a dozen of customization points.
-It means one has to write a lot of boilerplate code and understand it before doing something interesting.
-A good point here is that c++20 coroutines are _a low-level assembly-language for coroutines_<sup>[3](#references)</sup> by design.
+It implies a lot of boilerplate code for doing something interesting.
+It is probably fair enough since c++20 coroutines were designed to be a low-level assembly language for coroutines<sup>[3](#references)</sup>.

-I see a small inconvenience with these customization points, though.
-Libraries will probably present their own coroutines and awaitables for their concurrency model.
-Hence, its users won't be able to just say `co_await` without integration with the library.
-It's ok but it might be cumbersome to do.
+I see an inconvenience with these customization points, however.
+Libraries will probably present their coroutines and awaitables for their concurrency model.
+Hence, its users won’t be able to just say co_await without thoughtful integration with the library.
+It’s ok, but it might be cumbersome to do.

-The c++ coroutines are superior already.
-One can control virtually anything that is happening inside their coroutines.
+In conclusion, I think the c++ coroutines are appreciable already.
+One can control almost anything that is happening inside their coroutines.

 # References